Dim Sum: A Little Bit of Heart

 Dim Sum: A Little Bit of Heart is a 1985 American comedy film directed by Wayne Wang and starring Laureen Chew, Kim Chew, Victor Wong, Ida F. O. Chung, Cora Miao, Amy Hill, and Joan Chen.

+It was nominated for the BAFTA Award for Best Film Not in the English Language.

 Plot

 A Chinese immigrant widow faces the New Year with apprehension after it was foretold that it would be the year she would die.
 All of the things she wants to do before she dies come into focus, including seeing her daughter married and visiting China one last time to pay her respects.